 Rule #2: Watch outgoing links

-So what should be your stance on links within guest posts?
-Let authors link out as many times as they want as long as those links are benefiting your readers.
+So, what should be your stance on links within guest posts?
+Let authors link out as many times as they want to as long as those links are benefiting your readers.
 The moment those links don’t benefit your readers, remove them.

 Here’s a general guideline to follow:

-- A bio should only contain 1 or 2 links – either to their website, Twitter handle, or their blog.
+- A bio should only contain 1 or 2 links – either to the autor’s website, Twitter handle, or his/her blog.

-- A blog post shouldn’t contain less than 4 links – I don’t have a max number of links that should be in a post, but I do have a minimum.
+- A blog post should contain a minimum of 4 links – I don’t have a maximum number of links that should be in a post, but I do have a minimum.
 People have written blog posts on almost every topic out there, so instead of regurgitating the same old information, link out to the sites that have already covered it.

 Rule #3: The content must be detailed and unique

 I would never accept content that isn’t detailed or unique.
-What I mean by detailed is that the content needs to be at least 1000 words without containing fluff.
-You can always make a post meatier by adding details and steps, so why not take an extra hour and write a better blog post.
+What I mean by detailed is that the content needs to be at least 1,000 words with no fluff.
+You can always make a post meatier by adding details and steps, so why not take an extra hour and write a better blog post?

 Lastly, guest authors who contribute to dozens of blogs have a tendency to continually spin content.
 They’ll take the same post topic and continually spin it so that they can guest post on more blogs.
 To combat this, use free services like Copyscape, which will point out any duplicate or similar articles.
 All you have to do is upload the guest post to a private URL and run it through Copyscape.